-OCPD requires students comply with the policies and procedures outlined in the Statement of Professional Obligation.
+OCPD requires students comply with the policies and procedures outlined in the Statement of Professional Obligation (PDF).
 To access Symplicity and participate in OCPD’s programming, students must sign and return a copy of the Statement to OCPD (Room 3221).
 These policies allow us to provide you the greatest service and they embody the professionalism required of you in the legal profession.
 Students and graduates who do not comply with these policies may be subject to the loss of OCPD privileges at OCPD’s discretion.

 Requests for Information